Carnagion/dissertation/interim/interim.typ

 // TODO: Insert screenshots from visualiser
 #todo("Insert images of the visualiser output")

 Time increases along the horizontal axis, while the aircraft that are sequenced are laid out vertically, from the first to take-off at the top, to the last at the bottom.
 The different durations are coloured differently to help distinguish them.
-Although simple, this output already aids greatly in obtaining a better view and understanding of the generated sequences, and was also invaluable in finding and eliminating bugs in the branch-and-bound implementation.
+Although simple, this output already aids greatly in obtaining a better view and understanding of the generated sequences, and was also invaluable in identifying and eliminating bugs in the branch-and-bound implementation.

 As the project progresses, there will likely be a need for different kinds of visualisations and plots -- for example, plotting a tree of intermediate solutions considered by the runway sequencing algorithm.
 As such, there is a need to continually work on the visualiser and enhance its capabilities.